JiveshDhakate/Procure-Sense-RAG/README.md

 ---

-Spear RAG demonstrates a production-ready framework for real-world RAG systems.
+Procure Sense RAG demonstrates a production-ready framework for real-world RAG systems.
 Its modularity allows easy adaptation to other domains such as insurance documents, legal contracts, healthcare records, or customer reviews.